infn-bari-school/docker-tutorial/docs/compose/concepts.md

 Replace the `image` keyword with `build` for such services.

-Here's an example of a single-service application using a custom `python:3` image with additional modules.
+Here's an example of a single-service application using a custom `python:3` image.

 Folder content: